 Establishing a Valid Veterinarian-Client-Patient-Relationship

-By December 1, 2018, Health Canada will require that all antimicrobials used in animals will be under the oversight of a registered veterinarian and will require a prescription.
+Health Canada requires all antimicrobials used in animals to be under the oversight of a registered veterinarian and requires a prescription.
 Read more.

 A prescription is a direction issued by a registered veterinarian that an animal or group of animals be treated with a specified drug at a specified dose for a specified period of time for treatment of a specified condition.
 In order to issue a prescription, a veterinarian must document that a valid veterinarian-client-patient-relationship (VCPR) exists.